 Are you confused by all those letters after your advisor’s name?
 If so, it’s no wonder.
 Literally, hundreds of financial designations exist around the world, with words like “Certified,” “Qualified,” or “Accredited” in their names.
-When researching advisors to help you with your finances, it’s important to understand what those letters mean.
+When researching advisors to help you with your finances, it’s important to understand what those letters mean, what financial advisor credentials are, and how they can impact the guidance you receive.

 The “Why” Behind Credentials